 Other variables that can affect your breast implant exchange cost include:

 - Time in the OR

 - Anesthesia needs

 In general, I like to use a smooth, round silicone gel breast implant as I think it delivers the safest, longest-lasting, and nicest-looking result.
-However, there is a new saline implant, the Ideal Implant, that is more expensive than other saline implants, but is the closest in look and feel to silicone of any saline implant that I’ve tried.

 There are also specific implants for delivering a specific look.
 The Mentor Boost, for example, is great for patients who want more upper pole fullness.
 This is that round appearance in the upper portion of the breast that so many women desire.
 Fat grafting, a procedure where we remove fat via liposuction from another part of the body, such as the abdomen or hips, and strategically place it into your breasts can also be a great way to increase volume in the upper pole.
 I also like to use fat grafting to camouflage the edges of an implant in patients with very little upper body or chest fat.

 Another factor that needs to be considered when budgeting your procedure is operating room time.
 The more complex a procedure, the more time I will need in the OR.
 A breast implant exchange with a breast lift and fat grafting is a longer procedure than just swapping out the same size implants.
 The length of the procedure also dictates the level of anesthesia that you will need.
 A longer procedure is going to require general anesthesia, which is more expensive, while a shorter procedure may often be safely executed under local anesthesia if you desire.
 Some patients just feel more comfortable going “under” and are willing to pay more for that peace of mind.

 Excluding OR and anesthesia costs, here are some ballpark figures in terms of what you can expect to spend for some of the most popular breast implant exchange options in one of my Boston area surgery centers: